Scroll to content

 Paid by Pupil Premium

-Interventions Lead providing Holistic and behavioural interventions, friendship groups, residential trips and gardening projects
+Interventions Lead providing Holistic and pastoral interventions and friendship groups

 Pupils resilience observed to be developing.
 Emotional regulation data shows pupils progressing towards independence